nalquas/vokey/README.md

 The main program is a service reacting to your voice and acting according to a selected profile, executed using:

 ```
-./vokey_service.out
+./vokey_service
 ```

-The second program is a GUI-based manager used to configure the service:
+The second program is a GUI-based manager used to configure the service.
+You *could* use the service without this if you prefer editing .json files manually.

 ```
-./vokey_manager.out
+./vokey_manager
 ```